coleifer/peewee/docs/peewee/database.rst

 Peewee keeps track of the connection state using thread-local storage, making the Peewee :py:class:`Database` object safe to use with multiple threads.
-Each thread will have it's own connection, and as a result any given thread will only have a single connection open at a given time.
+Each thread will have its own connection, and as a result any given thread will only have a single connection open at a given time.

 Context managers